subsquid/substrate-archive-setup/README.md

 Then navigate to `localhost:4010/console` and explore the extrinsic and event queries!

 Getting the indexer in sync with the chain may take considerable time.
-To keep track of the status, use the query
+To keep track of the status, use the following query.

 ```gql
 query {